-To identify molecular mechanisms of ASNSD1-uORF in medulloblastoma, we pursued three strategies: protein-protein interactions, correlation of proteomic and genetic knockout signatures, and downstream molecular networks.
-First, we performed co-immunoprecipitation experiments for ectopically expressed ASNSD1-uORF followed by mass spectrometry (Figure 4D).
-Consistent with a prior report,49 we observed a striking enrichment for multiple members of the prefoldin complex, which we validated with western blots (Figure 4E-F).
-We further validated this interaction by using co-immunoprecipitation of endogenous prefoldin subunit 6 (PFDN6) in D425 cells (Figure 4G-H), which confirmed enrichment of endogenous ASNSD1-uORF protein (Figure 4I, Figure S4G, Table S4A).
+(Figure 4D).
+Consistent with a prior report,53 we observed a striking enrichment for multiple members of the prefoldin complex, which we validated with western blots (Figures 4E and 4F).
+We further validated this interaction by using co-immunoprecipitation of endogenous prefoldin subunit 6 (encoded by the PFDN6 gene) in D425 cells (Figures 4G and 4H), which confirmed enrichment of endogenous ASNSD1-uORF protein (Figures 4I and S4K; Table S4B).

 Next, we sought to distinguish whether ASNSD1-uORF primarily operated in conjunction with the canonical prefoldin complex (PFD) or the more obscure prefoldin-like complex (PFDL) variant.
-The PFD is an evolutionarily conserved, hexameric protein chaperone complex thought to play an important role in the stability of nascent proteins.^{26,27} Several clinicopathological studies have associated PFD components with cancer,^{50-52} including recent data that PFD proteins may be dysregulated in medulloblastoma.16 While the canonical PFD is embryonic lethal in mouse knockout models, the non-canonical PFDL - which retains only two of the six components of the PFD complex (PFDN2 and PFDN6) - may have only subtle murine knockout phenotypes (Figure S4H).
+The PFD is an evolutionarily conserved, hexameric protein chaperone complex, which is thought to play an important role in the stability of nascent proteins.^{30,31} Several clinicopathological studies have associated PFD components with cancer,^{54-56} including recent data suggesting that PFD proteins may be dysregulated in medulloblastoma.20 While the canonical PFD is embryonic lethal in mouse knockout models, the non-canonical PFDL, which retains only two of the six components of the PFD complex (PFDN2 and PFDN6), may have only subtle murine knockout phenotypes (Figure S4L).

-To place ASNSD1-uORF in the context of PFD or PFDL, we first used the Archer et al. medulloblastoma mass spectrometry dataset13 to correlate PFD or PFDL complex members to ASNSD1-uORF abundance.
-We observed that the PFDL-specific complex members are among the most highly correlated proteins with high statistical significance (p53 and DNA damage regulated 1 (PDRG1), URI1 prefoldin like chaperone (URI1) and ubiquitously expressed prefoldin like chaperone (UXT); Pearson correlations 0.756 - 0.826, Q values < 10-12 Figure 4J and Table S4B).
-By contrast, PFD complex-specific proteins were not significantly correlated with ASNSD1uORF abundance.
-PDFL proteins were also significantly upregulated in MYC/MYCN driven medulloblastomas, similar to ASNSD1-uORF (Figure S4I).
+To place ASNSD1-uORF in the context of PFD or PFDL, we first used the Archer et al. medulloblastoma mass spectrometry dataset17 to correlate PFD or PFDL complex members to ASNSD1uORF protein abundance.
+We observed that the PFDL-specific complex members are among the most highly correlated proteins with high statistical significance (p53 and DNA damage regulated 1 (PDRG1), URI1 prefoldin-like chaperone (URI1), and ubiquitously expressed prefoldin-like chaperone (UXT); Pearson correlations 0.756-0.826, Q values $< 10^{-12}$ Figure 4J; Table S4C).
+By contrast, PFD complex-specific proteins were not significantly correlated with ASNSD1-uORF abundance.
+PFDL proteins were significantly upregulated in MYC/MYCN-driven medulloblastomas, similar to ASNSD1-uORF (Figure S4M), and PFDL mRNAs exhibited an increased translational efficiency rate in cell line models as well (Figure S4N).
 Next, we established that genetic knockout of PFDL proteins recapitulated the phenotype of ASNSD1-uORF knockout.
-Specifically, we used pooled cell culture to knockout ASNSD1-uORF in >400 barcoded PRISM cancer cell lines for dropout screening,22 and compared its pattern of genetic dependency to those of PFD and PFDL protein knockout in the same cell lines in the DepMap database (www.depmap.org) (Figure 4K, Figures S4J-K, and Table S4C-F).
-We found that members of the PFD and PFDL complexes readily clustered based upon the Pearson correlation of their knockout phenotype across the cell lines, and that ASNSD1-uORF was strongly associated with the PFDL but not the PFD complex (Figure 4L).
+Specifically, we used pooled cell culture to knockout ASNSD1-uORF in >400 barcoded PRISM cancer cell lines for dropout screening26 and compared its pattern of genetic dependency with those of PFD and PFDL protein knockout in the same cell lines in the DepMap database (www. depmap.org) (Figures 4K and S4O-S4P; Tables S4D-S4G).
+We found that members of the PFD and PFDL complexes readily clustered based upon the Pearson correlation of their knockout phenotype across the cell lines and that ASNSD1-uORF was strongly associated with the PFDL but not the PFD complex (Figure 4L).
+A focused analysis of PFD and PFDL members in medulloblastoma cell lines represented in the DepMap database confirmed a relative increase in viability effects from PFDL knockout in MYC-high cell lines (Figure S4Q).
+Lastly, purified ASNSD1-uORF tagged with a glutathione S-transferase (GST) tag showed direct interactions with the PFDL complex (Figure S4R).